1 tbs Olive Oil

 1 tsp White Pepper

-Sweat the mixture for 10 minutes, you want the mushrooms to release all their water and for them to go a little golden.
+Sweat the mixture for 10 minutes to get some colour on the mince if you are using mushrooms, saute them until they have released all their water and for them to go a little golden.

 When the mushrooms have coloured add the tomato puree & chopped tomatoes.
 I swill out the can with a little water and add the to the pan as well.
 Turn the heat down low and pop a lid on.
 Let the ragu bubble away for 15 minutes whilst you prepare the vegetables & béchamel.